Joining the conversation during COVID-19:

 For brands, navigating the social media waters is more difficult than ever.
 This is not the time for perky self-promotion but joining the chorus of negativity isn’t helpful either.
 To get it right, you need a combination of instinct and insight.

 That’s where Zavy comes in.
-Our brand-new Conversation Monitor was developed specifically for COVID-19.
+Our brand-new Radar tool was initially developed specifically for COVID-19.
 It’s a powerful listening tool for social media, analysing thousands of articles, posts, and comments to give you insight into what people are thinking, feeling, and responding to online.

 These insights, combined with your business purpose and unique identity, help you create content that’s relevant, optimistic, and supportive – exactly what people need right now.